 This can be quite a handicap when I cannot envisage one number as higher than another – ‘greater’ yes, ‘higher’ no.

 I didn’t think much about it until I started doing my art and I realised how being synaesthetic affects my art and how I see the world, and I have started to take it more seriously again.
-I read Wednesday is Indigo Blue (Crytowic / Eagleman) and it piqued my interest, especially as I realised that other aspects of how I see the world are synaesthetic too (perhaps more about that in the future!).
+I read Wednesday is Indigo Blue (Crytowic / Eagleman) and it piqued my interest, especially as I realised that other aspects of how I see the world are synaesthetic too.

-As I have been practicing more mindfulness since I have been off work, it has caused me to ask more often ‘What am I feeling right now?’ this led very naturally for me to ask ‘What shape is that feeling?’ and more recently, ‘What colour is that feeling?’
+As I have developed my mindfulness practice, it has caused me to ask more often ‘What am I feeling right now?’ this led very naturally for me to ask ‘What shape is that feeling?’ and then, ‘What colour is that feeling?’

-This week I was idly sketching and I got a strong sense that my husband’s love felt yellow.
+Love often feels yellow.
 It hadn’t occurred to me that feelings had colours before and I was interested in this, especially as ‘traditionally’ love is red in our society.
 I thought about why yellow and it was the universally uplifting and postivivity of yellow that made it feel right.
-I wondered what colour my love for him was, and I immediately knew it was purple.
-Strong, deep and rich.
+Strong rich, deep feelings are purple.

 Of course I have no idea if everyone thinks like this, after all it is common in our language to speak about being green with envy or purple with rage.
 I am sure most people could empathise with anger being spiky or love being soft and rounded.
 I don’t know if this is synaesthesia or common to us all.

 There are many artists who are known to be synaesthetic, and it’s not surprising.
-It is also perhaps not surprising that some of my favorite artists are Van Gogh, Hockney and Kandinsky!
-Perhaps we see the world in a similar way.
+Perhaps I love Van Gogh, Hockney and Kandinsky because see the world in a similar way.

 According to a 2010 study, there is a higher prevalence of synaesthesia in art students, so it obviously does influence our actions.